dipankardas011/dipankardas-portfolio/content/diary/Apr24.md

 description = "Let's talk about my April 2024"
 +++

+# Date 2024-04-11
+* used fail2ban and cloudflare with abuseip
+* updated the issue tracking in ksctl
+* added some fixes and docs for the ksctl feature of ksctl agent and storage controller

 # Date 2024-04-08 2024-04-10
 * started the integration of ksctl agent and importstorage controller
   * did fixing the controller and the kubernetes storage and added docs for it to run